 You don’t need to use this command for the Delta cache to work correctly (the data will be cached automatically when first accessed).
 But it can be helpful when you require consistent query performance.

+- Percent Disk Usage: The fraction of disk space used by the Delta cache manager out of the maximum size that can be allocated for storing Parquet data pages.
 When a node reaches 100% disk usage, the cache manager discards the least recently used cache entries to make space for new data.

 Databricks recommends that you choose cache-accelerated worker instance types for your clusters.
 Such instances are automatically configured optimally for the Delta cache.

 To configure how the Delta cache uses the worker nodes’ local storage, specify the following Spark configuration settings during cluster creation:

 spark.databricks.io.cache.maxDiskUsage: disk space per node reserved for cached data in bytes

 spark.databricks.io.cache.maxMetaDataCache: disk space per node reserved for cached metadata in bytes